CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

    ![](./media/gs-1.png)

+1. Open a new browser tab and navigate to [Power Apps](https://make.powerapps.com/) portal.

 1. On the **Sign into Microsoft** tab, you will see the login screen.
 Enter the provided email or username, and click **Next** to proceed.

    - Email/Username: <inject key="AzureAdUserEmail"></inject>